Aleph-Alpha/pharia-kernel-sdk-py/docs/README.md

 ## Tutorials

 Action and Acquisition.
-A `Tutorials` section should help the user to learn.
-We don't provide this yet.
+The `Quick Start` section helps users to learn.